artist-differentiatior/artist-differentiator/README.md

 A siamese CNN model trained with triplet loss to identify if two paintings are painted by the same artist.
 We have used the dataset provided in the 2016 Kaggle competition ["Painter by Numbers"](https://www.kaggle.com/c/painter-by-numbers).

+Authors: Josef Malmström and Albin Andersson Jagesten

 ## How it works
-The approach used is outlined in the figure below.
+The approach is outlined in the figure below.

 <p align="center">
 <img src=https://github.com/artist-differentiatior/artist-differentiator/blob/master/figures/siamese_net.svg>